mocklis/mocklis.docs/source/reference/index.rst

     dishes.Vichyssoise = "Best served cold";
     Console.WriteLine(dishes.Revenge);

-Note that any step would do for a `Join`, as long as we can get hold of it.
-The following would work equally well, taking the `stored` step and using that as a join point.:
+Note that any step would do for a ``Join``, as long as we can get hold of it.
+The following would work equally well, taking the ``Stored`` step itself and using that as a join point:

 .. sourcecode:: csharp